smfm-project/sen1mosaic/README.md

 ### Latest updates ###

+* _11/07/2019_: Updated for compatability with latest sen2mosaic.
+Note that command line scripts have also moved to a new location (.../sen1mosaic/cli).
 * Now compatable with Python 3.
 It should remain possible to run these scripts with Python 2, but this will no longer be supported.

 ### What is this repository for? ###